 Here are four key benefits that index funds offer.

 1. Low Cost

-A key benefit is that index funds have lower management fees than regular mutual funds.
-That’s because, unlike mutual funds, index funds are passively managed.
+A key benefit is that index funds have lower management fees than other mutual funds.
+That’s because, unlike most mutual funds, index funds are passively managed.
+Instead of having a manager actively trading, and a research team analyzing securities and making recommendations, the index fund’s portfolio just duplicates that of its designated index.
 Index funds hold investments until the index itself changes (which doesn’t happen very often), so they can offer lower management and transaction costs.
 Those lower fees can make a huge difference when it comes to your returns, especially over the long haul.

 “Huge institutional investors, viewed as a group, have long underperformed the unsophisticated index-fund investor who simply sits tight for decades,” wrote Buffett in his 2014 shareholder letter.
 “A major reason has been fees: Many institutions pay substantial sums to consultants who, in turn, recommend high-fee managers.
 And that is a fool’s game.”

 Index funds by their nature offer several tax advantages, for a few different reasons.
 As index funds replicate the holdings of a specific index, they don’t trade in and out of securities as frequently as an actively managed fund would, so they generate less taxable income.

 Also, index funds have to buy new lots of securities in the index whenever investors put money into the fund.
 As a result, an index fund may have hundreds or thousands of lots to choose from when selling a particular security, which means fund managers can sell the lots with the lowest tax bite (that is, they’ve registered less of a capital gain).

 When you buy an index fund, you get a diversified selection of securities in one low-cost, easy investment.
 Some index funds provide exposure to thousands of securities in a single fund, which helps lower your overall risk through broader diversification.